Celebrity Big Brother (British TV series) series 9: Kirk Norcross

 Kirk Norcross (born 21 April 1988) is a British television personality and a club promoter for Sugar Hut, a nightclub in Brentwood, Essex.
 He became known to the public in 2010 after appearing on The Only Way Is Essex.
 Norcross was nominated for eviction on Day 14 against all housemates other than Gareth, he was evicted from the house after receiving the fewest votes to save on Day 16.

 Michael Madsen

-Michael Madsen (born 25 September 1957) is an American actor, poet, and photographer.
-He has appeared in more than 150 films, most of them small independent films, though he has starred in central roles in such films as Reservoir Dogs, Free Willy, Donnie Brasco, and Kill Bill, in addition to a supporting role in Sin City.
+Michael Madsen (born 25 September 1957- died 3 July 2025) was an American actor, poet, and photographer.
+He has appeared in more than 150 films, most of them small independent films, though he has starred in central roles in such films as Reservoir Dogs, Die Another Day, Thelma and Louise, Free Willy, Donnie Brasco, and Kill Bill, in addition to a supporting role in Sin City.
 Madsen is also credited with voice work in several video games, including Grand Theft Auto III, True Crime: Streets of L.A. and DRIV3R.
 He was nominated for eviction on Day 11.
-He finished the series in 4th Place, being the second housemate eliminated in the final.
+He finished the series in 4th Place, being the second housemate eliminated in final.